United Shore in Pontiac to hold job fair as company plans to expand

-PONTIAC, Mich. - With Quicken Loans downtown, Flagstar in Troy and United Shore now in Pontiac southeast Michigan has become a home to the nation's top mortgage companies.
+PONTIAC, Mich. - With Quicken Loans in Downtown Detroit, Flagstar in Troy and United Shore now in Pontiac, southeast Michigan has become a home to the nation's top mortgage companies.

 United Shore recently expanded into a massive facility, previously owned by Hewlett Packard, and General Motors before that.
 The company said it plans to keep growing.